Information on the collection of personal data in accordance with the EU General Data Protection Regulation (GDPR)

 In order to control the flow of traffic/visitors and for security purposes, the exhibition grounds are under video surveillance, which is indicated accordingly at the entrances.
-There will be no evaluation for other purposes.
-The state police also have access to the video surveillance for the performance of their sovereign duties.
-The legal basis is point (f) of Article 6 (1) GDPR.
+The video recordings are stored for a maximum of 120 hours.
+In order to carry out their sovereign duties, the state police also have access to the video surveillance system and the stored recordings.
+The legal basis is point (c), (e), (f) of Article 6 (1) GDPR.

 Recipients of personal data